Puddings · Garden Classics

 Method

-- Prepare the fruit.
-Toss the rhubarb with the caster sugar, cornflour, orange zest and juice.
+2. Prepare the fruit.
+Toss the rhubarb with the granulated sugar, cornstarch, orange zest and juice.
 Tip into a baking dish in an even layer.

 Make a double batch of topping and freeze half in a bag — instant crumble any night you have fruit going soft in the bowl.